vetty88/amthlete-app/client/README.md

 >Note: this feature is available with `react-scripts@0.3.0` and higher.<br>
 >[Read the migration guide to learn how to enable it in older projects!](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md#migrating-from-023-to-030)

 Create React App uses [Jest](https://facebook.github.io/jest/) as its test runner.
-To prepare for this integration, we did a [major revamp](https://facebook.github.io/jest/blog/2016/09/01/jest-15.html) of Jest so if you heard bad things about it dates ago, give it another try.
+To prepare for this integration, we did a [major revamp](https://facebook.github.io/jest/blog/2016/09/01/jest-15.html) of Jest so if you heard bad things about it years ago, give it another try.

 Jest is a Node-based runner.
 This means that the tests always run in a Node environment and not in a real browser.
 This lets us enable fast iteration speed and prevent flakiness.